mruegenberg/mrAiHouOceanShader/README.md

 ## Limitations
 - At the moment, the Arnold render still starts significantly slower than the Houdini version, probably due to differences in renderer architecture/displacement performance.
 - No possibility to export `velocity` or `cuspdir`.
 This is due to Arnold shaders always having only one output.
+- the _Anti-Alias Blur_ parameter is not supported.
+To achieve a similar result, just reduce the maximum subdivision iterations.

 ## Future Plans